ericjenn/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 <div class="note">

-Elements of the execution semantics is given on the [IR (Intermediate Representation) page](https://onnx.ai/onnx/repo-docs/IR.html) of the ONNX web site.
+[NOTE:] Elements of the execution semantics is given on the [IR (Intermediate Representation) page](https://onnx.ai/onnx/repo-docs/IR.html) of the ONNX web site.
 In addition, a Python “reference implementation” is also provided (see <https://onnx.ai/onnx/api/reference.html>).
 The source